yuriyyakym/awai/docs/docs/examples.md

 _Uses: [State](/state), [Action](/action), [Scenario](/scenario)_

-This examples shows how to compose actions and scenarios, and also suggests unique architectural approach.
-It is also a proof that Awai works great with real-time logics.
+This examples shows how write logics declaratively by composing actions and scenarios.
+It is also a proof that Awai works great with real-time applications.

 ## Todo list